-A: At the moment, El Paso County has a total of 46 positive cases of COVID-19 and health officials are confirming evidence of community spread, meaning the source of infection is unknown in some of the positive cases.
+A: At the moment, El Paso County has a total of 300 positive cases of COVID-19 and two COVID-19 related deaths.

 This number doesn't include the six confirmed cases in Fort Bliss.
 On March 30, the Department of Defense (DOD) announced that out of a concern for operational security, the aggregate number of individual service member cases at individual unit, base or Combatant Commands won't be reported.
 DOD will continue to offer a public daily update of the full number of cases.
 Learn more here.